Viewing marine mammals

 The animals may be seriously injured if they are struck by a vessel or frightened young may become separated from their mothers.
 Even if there is no contact, coming too close can disrupt resting, feeding, breeding, and migratory behaviours.

-Expiation fees of $315 apply should people contravene these rules.
+Expiation fees apply should people contravene these rules.

 In the water

-• Other vessels (for example, cabin cruisers, yachts, ‘tinnies’, inflatables, kayaks, windsurfers and kite surfers) outside of Encounter Bay Restricted Area: no closer than 100 m
+- Other vessels (for example, cabin cruisers, yachts, ‘tinnies’, inflatables, kayaks, windsurfers and kite surfers) outside of a Whale Nursery Protection Area: no closer than 100 m

 On land